 Flowering Dogwood Trees

-Cornus florida is the indigenous flowering dogwood tree in the U.S., where it is commonly referred to simply as, "flowering dogwood tree," as if there were no other.
+Cornus florida is an indigenous dogwood tree in the U.S., where it is commonly referred to simply as, "flowering dogwood tree," as if there were no other.
 Such is the fondness for this fall foliage standout among landscaping enthusiasts in the U.S.